Chongliang-Utopia/Animator/README.md

 It's created following the model-view-controller design pattern.

 # Model
-The overral design of the model consist of two parts, the Data managing part and individual parts that represent 2D shapes and animations.
+The overal design of the model consist of two parts, the Data managing part and individual parts that represent 2D shapes and animations.
 The following concrete classes/abstract classes/interfaces are created for the model of the easy animator.